septentrio-gnss/uBloxCorrectionsWithSeptentrio/dev/README.md

 ## INTRODUCTION

 This documentation is a user implementation guide for integrating PointPerfect correction services into an example system setup based on Mosaic-Go + Raspberry Pi 4.
 The guide to set up this setup is documented in the link below.
 It is a sample guide so that you can implement your own based on this system or other similar systems should you wish to do so.
-On Septentrio's side only tests have been done with this setup.
+On Septentrio's side, only tests have been done with this setup.

 <div align="center">